Apply Now

 DETAILS

 This course examines the theoretical principles that guide practice of the Advanced Practice Nurse (APRN).
-Emphasis will be placed on the roles of the APRN which include clinician, clinical leader, and educator.
+Emphasis will be placed on the four APRN roles (Certified Nurse Midwife, Clinical Nurse Specialist, Nurse Practitioner, Certified Registered Nurse Anesthetist) and their common functions which include clinician, clinical leader, and educator.

 NRS 802